stefonarch/LXQt-Wayland-files/README.md

 # LXQt Desktop under Wayland

 > General files and dotfiles for configuring a LXQt Wayland session.
-LXQt 2.1 has native wayland support in all its elements and content here is somehow outdated, except for some hacks and tricks.
+LXQt 2.3 has native wayland support in all its elements and therefore content here is quite outdated, except for some hacks and tricks.

 <p align="center" width="100%">